Amos Humiston

-Amos Humiston (April 26, 1830 – July 1, 1863) was a Union soldier who died in the Battle of Gettysburg.
+Amos Humiston (April 26, 1830 – July 1, 1863) was a Union soldier who died at the Battle of Gettysburg during the American Civil War.
+A photograph of his children that was found with his body led to his identification when it was described in newspapers across the country.

 Civil War

 Humiston served in the Union Army during the American Civil War.
-Having previously been wounded at the Battle of Chancellorsville, he was killed in action on the Gettysburg Battlefield, dying with his children's image that his wife had mailed to him months earlier.
-A local girl found the image, and Dr. John Francis Bourns saw it at the girl's father's tavern and subsequently publicized the image: "wounded, he had laid himself down to die.
+He was wounded at the Battle of Chancellorsville in May 1863.
+He was later killed in action on the Gettysburg Battlefield, dying with a photograph of his three children that his wife had mailed to him months earlier.
+A local girl found the image, and Dr. John Francis Bourns saw it at the girl's father's tavern and subsequently publicized the image in an effort to identify the anonymous soldier who had been carrying it.
+Though the image itself was not reproduced, it was described in detail in newspapers across the country: "wounded, he had laid himself down to die.
 In his hands … was an ambrotype containing the portraits of three small children … two boys and a girl ... nine, seven and five years of age, the boys being respectively the oldest and youngest of the three.
 The youngest boy is sitting in a high chair, and on each side of him are his brother and sister.
 The eldest boy's jacket is made from the same material as his sister's dress ...
 [It is] desired that all papers in the country will draw attention [so] the family … may come into possession of it" (The Philadelphia Inquirer, October 19, 1863).

-Humiston's wife in Portville, New York—who hadn't received a letter from her husband since the Battle of Gettysburg—responded to the photograph's description in the American Presbyterian of October 29.
-She subsequently confirmed the image after Bourns sent her a carte de visite copy of the image.
+Humiston's wife in Portville, New York—who had not received a letter from her husband since the Battle of Gettysburg—responded to the photograph's description in the American Presbyterian of October 29.
+She subsequently confirmed the image was of her children after Bourns sent her a carte de visite copy of the ambrotype.
 Bourns took the original image to Humiston's widow.

-The family subsequently resided at the "National Homestead at Gettysburg" (opened October 1866) for 3 years until the widow remarried, when they relocated to Massachusetts.
+The family subsequently resided at the National Homestead at Gettysburg (opened October 1866) for three years until the widow remarried, when they relocated to Massachusetts.